 If an airline can prove that the cancellation of your flight was due to extraordinary circumstances, no compensation is payable.
 For the airline to rely on extraordinary circumstances it would have to prove that the cancellation was unavoidable and that all reasonable measures were taken.
 The burden of proof concerning questions as to whether and when the passenger has been informed of the cancellation of the flight and the explanation as to why it has been cancelled shall lie with the airline.

 If your flight is cancelled then it is very important to keep a copy of all correspondence (in written format), particularly if you have had difficulty with email links for rerouting/refund and talking to customer service, in order to back up your claim at a later date.
 If you had been speaking with an airline representative in person or over the phone then it would be prudent to get anything agreed in writing (e.g. email) because, if a problem does occur you will have this documentary evidence as proof.
 Also, if you incur additional expenses then you will need to keep a copy of this to send to the airline for reimbursement.

 You should lodge a formal complaint/claim in writing by following the airline’s complaint procedure – this is usually found in the ‘contact us’ section of the website.

 If you fail to receive a response or the response is unsatisfactory then you can contact the following:

 - ECC Ireland – If you are an Irish resident and the airline is not based in Ireland but is based in another EU/EEA country.

-- Commission for Aviation Regulation (CAR) – Only if the flight departs from Ireland, or arrives into Ireland from a third country on a community licensed airline.
+- Irish Aviation Authority (IAA) (CAR) – Only if the flight departs from Ireland, or arrives into Ireland from a third country on a community-licensed airline.
 For departures outside of Ireland then the complaint could be referred to the relevant national enforcement body in that country.